JerryI/wljs-docs/docs/frontend/Cell types/Slides.md

 Paragraph
 ```

-## Merge slides from different cells
+## Merge Slides from Different Cells

-To merge the all slides into a single fat presentation use
+To merge all slides into a single comprehensive presentation, use:

 ```md
 .slides
 ```

-It will merge and print slides from all cells in the notebook into a single one.
+This will combine and render slides from all cells in the notebook into one.

 :::tip
-Use projector feature
+Use the projector feature:

 ![](../../imgs/Screenshot%202024-03-13%20at%2019.25.16.png)

-to show slides in a separate window
+to display slides in a separate window.
 :::

-## Plain HTML
+## Plain HTML Support

-By the default slides cells do support plain HTML mixed with Markdown syntax and WLX.
-For example one can embed a website on a slide
+By default, slide cells support plain HTML mixed with Markdown syntax and WLX.
+For example, you can embed a website on a slide:

 ```markdown
 .slide